 Stop the vehicle in a safe place and signal for help.
 Stay with the vehicle unless there is help nearby.
-To get help and keep everyone in the vehicle safe:
+If possible, use Roadside

 - Turn on the hazard warning flashers. - Tie a red cloth to an outside mirror.

 Snow can trap engine exhaust under the vehicle.
 This may cause exhaust gases to get inside.
 Engine exhaust contains carbon monoxide (CO), which cannot be seen or smelled.
 It can cause unconsciousness and even death.